your-friendly-neighborhood-programmer/Minesweeper/README.md

 ## Features

-- 20x20 grid of cells with randomly placed mines
+- 20x20 (15x25 on mobile) grid of cells with randomly placed mines
 - Left-click to reveal cells
 - Right-click to place/remove flags on suspected mines
 - Number indicators showing adjacent mines